-Council is developing a 10 year plan as the principal guiding document that will directs the future planning, management and use of the Marrickville Golf Course.
+Council is developing a 10 year plan as the principal guiding document that will direct the future planning, management and use of the Marrickville Golf Course.

-In addition to the development of a Plan of Management (PoM), two master plan options have also been developed as a design document.
+In addition to the development of a Plan of Management (PoM), a master plan has been developed as a design document.
 These plans illustrate broad scale physical concepts for how the park might appear in the longer term, the implementation and management of which is described in the PoM.